Effective Date: 4/29/2019; Updated 10/10/2023

 • Recourse, Enforcement & Liability

-Our Privacy Shield certification and this Privacy Shield Statement apply to Personal Data – personal information that we process on our own behalf or on behalf of our clients through our platform, to the extent the information is transferred from the EEA to Daasity in the United States.
+Our Data Privacy Framework certification and this Data Privacy Framework Statement apply to Personal Data – personal information, such as name, mailing or email address, that we process on our own behalf or on behalf of our clients through our platform, to the extent the information is transferred from the EEA to Daasity in the United States.

 Daasity’s Role in Processing Personal Data